farmconnecthhs/farmconnecthhs/README.md

 To run the project, run the following commands in the project directory:

-1. npm run-all-dev to run the project in development mode
+1. npm run run-all-dev to run the project in development mode